 Price: eSIM vs. roaming

-The eSIM works the other way around: you pay a fixed price upfront and know exactly how much it will cost.
-No surprise bills of €200 upon return.
-If you want to understand the difference well, we explain it in eSIM vs. roaming and in the guide on how to avoid roaming when traveling outside Europe.
+The eSIM works the other way around: you pay a fixed price upfront and know exactly how much it will cost you.
+No surprise bills when you get home.
+If you want to understand the difference well, we explain it in eSIM versus roaming, and if it sounds strange that a French territory is charged as outside the EU, here is the explanation of what data roaming is and why each operator draws its zone in its own way.

 Tips to avoid running out of data